-- One of the most famous (and frightening) Vanity Plate error was during the original airings of the SpongeBob SquarePants episode, "Wet Painters/Krusty Krab Training Video", Nick screwed up during the split-screen credits and accidentally put in the Klasky-Csupo "Robot/SSF/Splaat!" logo in place of the United Plankton Pictures logo (which was in the original credits and was meant to be put in to begin with).
-The reason being?
-Nick had a lot of Nicktoons at the time and each one was encoded with its own split-screen credits, and since the two most frequent companies that made Nicktoons were Klasky-Csupo and Frederator, Nick f-fu-fff-fu-messed up for that particular episode and used the Klasky-Csupo credits for it instead.
-Nick fixed this mistake by 2006 so United Plankton Pictures would be were it was supposed to.
+- One of the most famous (and frightening) side-effects of this practice was during the original airings of the SpongeBob SquarePants episode, "Wet Painters/Krusty Krab Training Video".
+Nick had a lot of Nicktoons at the time and each one was encoded with its own split-screen credits, and since the two companies that made the most Nicktoons were Klasky-Csupo and Frederator, Nick accidentally put in Klasky-Csupo's infamous "Robot" logo in place of the United Plankton Pictures logo (which was in the original credits and was meant to be put in to begin with).
+Thankfully, Nick fixed this mistake by 2006 so United Plankton Pictures' Vanity Plate was put where it was supposed to.

 - And unfortunately, it happens with their live action ones, but the almost averted examples are Victorious and Big Time Rush.
-So yeah you don't get to see their original credits of the shows, but in the mentioned shows, you get fast and squished credits, but instead of a promo, you get at least a shortened music video from the singer of the show, making it look like actual ending credits.
-One of these being Victoria Justice's (insert her recent song here) playing in the squished credits of Victorious.
+So yeah you don't get to see their original credits of the shows, but in the mentioned shows, you get fast and squished credits, but instead of a promo, you get at least a shortened music video from the singer of the show, making it look like actual ending credits, i.e. a Victoria Justice music video playing in the squished credits of Victorious.

 - They did show an episode of Big Time Rush with the normal credits once, on Valentine's Day 2011, but it was in order to make enough time to show Angus, Thongs, and Perfect Snogging afterwards.